Zouheir-Barhoumi/ctmp/README.md

   * Collaborate with others
   * Create Projects and Lists
   * Create tasks within lists
-  * Assign Tasks to others
-  * Set the status of a task
-  * Set the priority of a task
   * Mark task completion

 ## Technologies